ericniebler/range-v3/doc/index.md

 For every STL algorithm this library provides a version that accepts a *range* instead of a pair of iterators.

+Pushing this further the library distinguishes eager, mutating in-place algorithms e.g for sorting (called **actions**) and lazy, non-mutating algorithms e.g. for filtering (called **views**)

+> @EricNiebler: What separates the [algorithms](https://github.com/ericniebler/range-v3/tree/master/include/range/v3/algorithm) from the views and actions?
+Only found [a distinction of views and actions](http://ericniebler.com/2014/11/23/container-algorithms/).
+Some of them are dimension-reducing ...

-All transforming and filtering functions are composable.
-Applying them to a range yields a so-called **lazy** representation of the result, which can either be evaluated to obtain the results or can be passed to another function.
+All functions are composable.
+E.g. applying a lazy, non-mutating view to a range does not lead to an evaluation, but yields an object representing the result, which can either be evaluated later to obtain the results or be passed to another view, action or algorithm.

-This avoids temporary results while allowing a declarative and easy-to-understand programming style.
+This avoids temporaries while allowing a declarative and easy-to-understand programming style.
 Generally this is possible without sacrificing performance.

-> TODO: distinguish and explain the difference of algorithms, views, and actions

-Range v3 also provides in-place modifying funnctions e.g. for sorting.
-These are called **action**s.

 Range v3 is a contribution to making C++ easier to write and reason about.
 With Range v3 one can write code this way: